craftcms/docs/docs/commerce/5.x/system/emails.md

 Let’s look at a couple examples of emails you might want to send:

 - **Customer Order Confirmation** —  When an order is completed, you’ll often want to send a receipt to the customer.
 This would be linked to the default order status since we want it to trigger when a cart is completed and becomes an order.
-- **Admin Order Notification** — At the same time (when a cart becomes an order with the default order status), a separate email is sent to the store owner’s email address, with stock alerts or shipping information.
+- **Admin Order Notification** — At the same time (when a cart becomes an order with the default order status), a separate email can be sent to the store owner’s email address, with stock alerts or shipping information.
 - **Shipping Update** — When an order is packed and has a shipping label, an administrator might add tracking information to a custom field on the order, then move the order into a status that triggers a specially-formatted message with a link to the courier’s tracking tool.
 - **Back-ordered** — Suppose inventory was off, or a distributor’s shipment is late.
 You could notify the customer that their order is on hold.